justMoritz/sector-based-3d-engine/README.md

   - Probably by passing it to the get Sample Pixel function

+Alternatively, we could go it in real time by:
+- casting a ray from where the wall was hit to the light source
+- and figure out the length, that's how dark that pixel is

 All of the below is outdated, I'll write up some docs sometime.